 In an email to one interested buyer, Joel Remland, Tribble claimed the discounted tickets to Burning Man were obtained through partnerships with corporate sponsors.

 But the organizers behind Burning Man — which practices under a principle of “decommodification,” even going so far as to encourage attendees to “cover logos” on their belongings — say what Tribble is offering is just not possible.

 “Burning Man has not started selling tickets yet.
 We warn people extensively to only buy tickets directly from Burning Man or from trusted sources.
-This isn't fraud directed at us, but rather at the individuals who are duped into purchasing the ‘tickets,’” Burning Man communications director Dominique Debucquoy-Dodle said in an email Tuesday.
+This isn't fraud directed at us, but rather at the individuals who are duped into purchasing the ‘tickets,’” Burning Man communications manager Dominique Debucquoy-Dodley said in an email Tuesday.

-Asked if Burning Man has any sponsors at all, and if so, would Tribble be able to obtain tickets through them, Debucquoy-Dodle said, “No and, therefore, no.”
+Asked if Burning Man has any sponsors at all, and if so, would Tribble be able to obtain tickets through them, Debucquoy-Dodley said, “No and, therefore, no.”

 Official pre-sale tickets to the desert event won’t be made available until January 31, and are available only to those who create “burner profiles” in advance.
 But Tribble has been telling Fyre Festival attendees — or those once on the Fyre Festival mailing list — that he has an inside track to obtain tickets at a significant discount.